jcb91/IPython-notebook-extensions-wiki/config-extension.md

 #Setup procedure
 ##1.
 Installation
-All required files are originally located in the 'config' of the repository.
+All required files are originally located in the 'config' subdirectory of the repository.
  * copy 'main.js' and 'main.css' to your '~/.ipython/nbextensions/config' folder
  * copy 'nbextensions.py' to your '~/.ipython/extensions' folder
  * copy 'nbextensions.html' to your '~/.ipython/templates' folder